University of Helsinki’s most cited researchers in the fields of molecular biology and clinical medicine research.

 Highly cited researchers: molecular biology and clinical medicine research

 Academy of Finland Professor Kari Alitalo (b.
-1952), head of the Translational Cancer Biology Research Programme and director of the Wihuri Research Institute, has discovered several growth factors that regulate the development of blood and lymphatic vessels as well as identified the receptors of messages from the growth factors.
+1952), head of the Translational Cancer Medicine Program and director of the Wihuri Research Institute, has discovered several growth factors that regulate the development of blood and lymphatic vessels as well as identified the receptors of messages from the growth factors.
 He has also studied growth factor and receptor use in the treatment of illnesses.